Architecture of Berlin

 Berlin's history has left the city with an eclectic assortment of architecture.
-The city's appearance in the 21st century has been shaped by the key role the city played in Germany's 20th-century history.
+The city's appearance in the 21st century has been shaped by the key role the city played in Germany's history during the 19th and 20th-century.

 Each of the governments based in Berlin—the Kingdom of Prussia, the 1871 German Empire, the Weimar Republic, Nazi Germany, East Germany and the reunified Federal Republic of Germany—initiated ambitious construction programs, with each adding its distinct flavour to the city's architecture.

 History

+17% of Berlin's buildings are Gründerzeit or earlier and nearly 25% are of the 1920's and 1930's, when Berlin played a part in the origin of modern architecture.
 Berlin was heavily bombed during World War II, and many buildings which survived the war were demolished during the 1950s and 1960s.
 Much of this demolition was initiated by municipal programs for new residential, business and road construction.

 Eastern Berlin has many Plattenbauten: reminders of Eastern Bloc planned residential areas, with shops and schools in a ratio fixed to the number of residents.
 The plain appearance of Plattenbau housing does not promote gentrification, and may be a factor that helps preserve social continuity for local residents and neighborhoods, according to architect David Chipperfield.

 The ongoing construction makes Berlin very much a "work in progress," even in 2015.